 This book will be useful for students, a project manager with no experience and real professionals.
 The Management of Construction covers all stages of the construction project from concept initiation to the full completion.

-The author describes engineering and personal aspects of construction management that are essential to the successful project implementation.
+The author describes engineering and personal aspects of construction management that are essential to successful project implementation.

 Construction Management JumpStart, Barbara Jackson